pupilfirst/wd201-scripts/nodejs-deep-dive/closures-in-js/README.md

 # Text
 In this lesson, you will learn a very key concept of JavaScript, the **Closures**.

-I guess you haven't heard of this term *closure* previously, and frankly it is not very much self-explanatory as well.
-From today onwards, you can remember it with a fairly simple term (or synonym) - Legacy!
-Why, let's find out.
+You probably haven't heard of the term *closure* previously, and it is not very self-explanatory either.
+From today onwards, you can remember it with a reasonably simple term (or synonym) - Legacy!
+Why?
+Let's find out.

 ### What is a closure?
 A closure is a feature in JavaScript, where an inner function has access to the outer (enclosing) function’s variables — a scope chain.